hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/28_Arctic_Home.md

 study of pre-historic man.
 So various attempts were made to systematise these myths and explain them ra- tionally.
-But the mythologists carried on their re- searches at a time when man was beHeved to be post- glacial and when the physical and geographical sur- roundings of the ancient man were assumed not to have been materially different from those of the present day.
+But the mythologists carried on their re- searches at a time when man was believed to be post- glacial and when the physical and geographical sur- roundings of the ancient man were assumed not to have been materially different from those of the present day.